Krista Frahm

 This option is most like clinical care.
 You will be an employee, have a job description, and meet deadlines that are set by the company.

-If you need benefits and a guaranteed income, working with a company may be a good choice - although is anything in life guaranteed?
+If you need benefits and a consistent income, working with a company is a good choice.
 You’ll be paid hourly or salary depending on the company.
+During the interview, ask about the project load and frequency of last-minute deadlines.

 Freelance Medical Copywriting

-As a freelance writer, you start and own your business and pay yourself.
+As a freelance writer, you start and own your business, find clients, and pay yourself.

 Starting a small freelance business is not as difficult as it may seem.
 However, you are responsible for your own benefits, taxes, schedule, and client acquisition - so you want to do it right.

 Your starting prices won’t be your prices forever.
-As you gain experience, testimonials, and data that show the effectiveness of your copywriting – you’ll be able to raise your prices.
+As you gain experience, testimonials, and data that show the effectiveness of your copywriting – you’ll be able to raise your rates.

-You’ll also expand your package offerings and work with larger clients.
-This increases your income while reducing the number of clients you’re juggling and communicating with.
-(Improving your productivity - to bring it back to clinical lingo.)
+Expanding your package offers and working with larger clients also increases income while reducing the number of clients you’re juggling.
+(Essentially improving your productivity to bring it back to clinical lingo.)

 The amount you charge depends on your skills, confidence, and clients.